 What Life Insurance Can Do For You

-Life insurance will deliver a "death benefit" if you should die (meaning that your family will receive the money in your insurance policy), which can help your family survive financially after you are gone.
-In addition, some life insurance policies include an investment element, meaning that some of the money in the policy can be invested in the stock market or taken out as a cash loan, so that you have financial flexibility and potentially increased income from your policy while you are alive.
+Life Insurance will deliver a "death benefit" if you should die (meaning that your family will receive the money in your insurance policy), which can help your family survive financially after you are gone.
+In addition, some policies include an investment element, meaning that some of the money can be invested in the stock market or taken out as a cash loan, so that you have financial flexibility and potentially increased income from your policy while you are alive.
 Depending on the stage of life you're in, the type and amount of insurance you need will vary.

-Many new families with young children or with children on the way purchase life insurance as a financial security measure.
-If both parents have some amount of life insurance, the surviving spouse and child will be financially provided for should something should happen to one of the parents.
-Life insurance can cover immediate costs after a death (such as funeral costs and paying debts) as well as future costs, such as lifestyle maintenance (housing, transportation, living expenses) and even college tuition.
-Many new families insure both parents, even if one parent does not work full time.
-Even if a parent does not have any income, he or she may be providing valuable services (household care, child care, transportation, etc.) that would be expensive to replace.
+Many new families with young children or with children on the way purchase Life Insurance as a financial security measure.
+If both parents are covered, the surviving spouse and child will be financially provided for should something should happen to one of the parents.
+The money can cover immediate costs after a death (such as funeral costs and paying debts) as well as future costs, such as lifestyle maintenance (housing, transportation, living expenses) and even college tuition.
+Many new families insure both parents, even if one parent doesn't work full time.
+Even if a parent doesn't have any income, he or she may be providing valuable services (household care, child care, transportation, etc.) that would be expensive to replace.

 As with dual-parent households, single-parent families may use Life Insurance as a means of ensuring that children are provided for should something happen to the parent.
 Unlike dual-parent households, however, many single-parent families only have one source of income.
 Should something happen to a single parent, there may be no other sources of income to provide for children.
 And considering that single parents often perform the roles of two people—providing income, care giving, transportation, housing and housekeeping, etc.—Life Insurance benefits can help cover these costs after a death.